nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 3a1.
 JJIMY shows an error message.

       Use case resumes at step 2.

+* 3b.
+The given menu item has pending orders

+    * 3b1.
+JJIMY prompts the user to append `-f` to the end of his command to confirm the cascading deletion of pending orders that contain the menu item

+      User case resumes at step 2.

 **Use case: Find a menu item**

 **MSS**